 Where to Begin?

-If you hire us to build your timber frame, we’ll be helping you to write a part of that story, too.
-It can start in a myriad of different ways.
+The process can start in a myriad of different ways.
 Some of our clients come to us without anything more than the certainty that they love the unique environment of a timber-framed dwelling.
 If that describes you, we can start off by helping to give form to that idea.
 Some of our clients employ us to provide the entire package of design services, from the first bubble diagram to the completed set of construction documents with professional engineer’s seal.
 (See Your Home Our Design Services)

 At the opposite end of the spectrum, there are clients that have already worked with architects, designers and builders before our phone even rings.
 Your design/build team might be putting a finished design out to bid, or might be looking for a timber frame design professional to consult with on the nuts & bolts — or mortises & tenons — of timber framing, putting the finishing touches on the design.